Let’s just be frank: I write a ridiculous amount of content.

 This is usually in that same May Designs notebook I use for all my blog post outlines.
 But for some posts – like those with tons of links, for example – it can be easier to move things over to Google Docs now.

 This version of the outline will contain all the important things to convey in the content.
-Talking points, examples I want to cite, links/references to include…hell, even puns I want to make.
-But I care more about puns than most content creators…
+Talking points, examples I want to cite, links/references to include…hell, even pop culture references I want to make.
+But I care more about those than most content creators…

 Basically, it’s all the meat.
 It’s the information of the final piece of content, just without the complete sentences, transitions and segues, and brilliantly witty commentary.